vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *pañcabhiś ca tathāṣa ḍ bhiś caturbhir api cākṣarai ḥ * //32//

-These three groups of syllables are those of the three *kū ṭ as* of the *śrīvidyā* , which have six, then fi ve, then four syllables.
+These three groups of syllables are those of the three *kūṭas* of the *śrīvidyā* , which have six, then fi ve, then four syllables.
 These phonemes are said to pervade the *vidyā* , since she is made up in her totality of these fi fteen letters.

 If she is parceled up into vowels and consonants, she is divided into thirty-seven.
 If divided into thirty-seven, she is formed of the thirty-six *tattvas* , //33// her essential nature transcending the *tattvas* .
 This *vidyā* , one must ceaselessly meditate.

 *svaravyañjanabhedena saptatriṁśatprabhedinī* /

-*saptatriṁśatprabhedenaṣa ṭ triṁśattattvarūpiṇī * //33//
+*saptatriṁśatprabhedenaṣaṭtriṁśattattvarūpiṇī * //33//

 *tattvātītasvabhāvā ca vidyaiṣā bhāvyate sadā*

-If we divide the *vidyā* into vowels and consonants, we have eleven letters in the fi rst *kū ṭ a* , thirteen in the second, and nine in the third; thirty-three phonemes to which are to be added the three *bindus* which crown the three *HRīṂ * ; thirty-seven in all.
+If we divide the *vidyā* into vowels and consonants, we have eleven letters in the fi rst *kūṭa* , thirteen in the second, and nine in the third; thirty-three phonemes to which are to be added the three *bindus* which crown the three *HRīṂ * ; thirty-seven in all.
 14 Divided in this way, the *vidyā* can be considered as made up symbolically of the thirty-six *tattvas* and thus to have the same nature as these cosmic divisions of the universe.
 The *śrīvidyā*

 is the Goddess in her cosmic activity, carried out by the *tattvas* , which she dominates, transcends, being in this sense a thirty-seventh *tattva* .
 Her essential nature, says Amṛtānanda, is that of Śiva, and it is as such that she is to be meditated \( *bhāvyate* \).
 15